puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_gce.markdown

 Puppet Enterprise provides support for working with Google Compute Engine, a service built on the Google infrastructure that provides Linux virtual machines for large-scale computing.
 Using the `puppet node_gce` sub-command, you can create new machines, view information about existing machines, classify and configure machines, and tear machines down when they're no longer needed.

-The main actions used for GCE cloud provisioning include:
+The main actions for GCE cloud provisioning include:

 *  `puppet node_gce list` for viewing existing instances
 *  `puppet node_gce create` for creating new instances
 *  `puppet node_gce delete` for destroying no longer needed instances
-*  `puppet node_gce bootstrap` for creating a new GCE VM, and then installing PE via SSH
+*  `puppet node_gce bootstrap` for creating a new GCE VM, then installing PE via SSH
-*  `puppet node_gce register` for registering your cloud provisioner GCE client with Google Cloud.
+*  `puppet node_gce register` for registering your cloud provisioner GCE client with Google Cloud
 *  `puppet node_gce ssh` to SSH to a GCE VM
-*  `puppet node_gce user` to manage user login accounts and SSH keys on an instance
+*  `puppet node_gce user` for managing user login accounts and SSH keys on an instance

 If you're new to Google Compute Engine, we recommend reading their [Getting Started documentation](https://developers.google.com/compute/docs/getting-started-with-compute).